danthelion/cloudbuild-terraform-lab/README.md

 - Run terraform locally to change the development environment.
 - Create a Cloud Build trigger to deploy infrastructure changes from the master branch.
 - Promote changes to the production environment.

+Part 2

+- Create an Event-Driven Cloud Function which loads data into BigQuery.
+- Create a Cloud Pub/Sub trigger for the function.

 ## Requirements